AshleyHintz/e235/deadfish.md

 Do you see any signs of disease, infection, or parasites?
 Is the body discolored or bloated?
 Is it possible your fish ate too much or became poisoned by something foreign in the tank?

 3. **Properly and respectfully dispose of the body.** Once you are sure your fish is dead, then you need to take care of the remains.
 There are several options you have for taking care of the body, and the final decision is up to you.
-While many people flush their fish down the toilet, this is not recommended.[6]
+While many people flush their fish down the toilet, this is not recommended.
 If the fish died of a disease, it could pollute the local water.
 Don't put your dead fish in a body of water, such as a pond, river, or the ocean.
-Your fish could be carrying a disease which can infect wildlife.[7]
+Your fish could be carrying a disease which can infect wildlife.
 You can bury it in the backyard, a composting area, or a flower pot.
 Make sure you bury the body at least two feet deep (60 cm) so that other animals don’t dig the body up.
 Some people believe that the body doesn’t contain the “spirit” of the fish anymore and simply place their fish’s body in the trash.